Cong holds pressers in 22 cities, slams Centre over rising prices | Politics

 Cong holds pressers in 22 cities, slams Centre over rising prices

-The rally will be addressed by senior Congress leaders, including Rahul Gandhi.Addressing a press conference here, Congress spokesperson Gourav Vallabh said the Centre has been misusing the CBI and ED to silence the Opposition but the party will continue to raise its voice against the rising inflation and imposition of GST on essential food items.The Centre doesnt care about the common man because they only focus on misusing the ED and CBI.
+I am not alone in this fight, every citizen of the country is with me and together we will unite India, Gandhi said.Addressing a press conference here, Congress spokesperson Gourav Vallabh said the Centre has been misusing the CBI and ED to silence the Opposition but the party will continue to raise its voice against the rising inflation and imposition of GST on essential food items.The Centre doesnt care about the common man because they only focus on misusing the ED and CBI.

 - Country: